modochanyu/Data-Science-Individual-Project/README.md

 Link to dataset: https://datadryad.org/dataset/doi:10.5061/dryad.q1p71q5q

-This dataset has since been cleaned up for use here: see pathogen_richness.csv attached on GitHub
+The dataset linked above has since been cleaned up for use here: pathogen_richness.csv attached on GitHub is the new cleaned up version.

 ## Explanations of columns in the dataset: ##